Federal Court (Canada)

 The Federal Court (Cour fédérale) is a Canadian trial court that hears cases arising under certain areas of federal law.
 The Federal Court is a superior court with nationwide jurisdiction.

 History

-The Court was created on July 2, 2003 by the Courts Administration Service Act when it and the Federal Court of Appeal were split from their predecessor, the Federal Court of Canada (which had been created June 1, 1971, through the enactment of the Federal Court Act, subsequently renamed the Federal Courts Act.
-The Court's authority comes from the Federal Courts Act.
+The court was created on July 2, 2003, by amendments to the Federal Court Act, which was renamed the Federal Courts Act.
+The amendments split the former Federal Court of Canada into two separate courts.
+The Trial Division of the former court became the Federal Court, while the Appeal Division became the Federal Court of Appeal.

+The former Federal Court of Canada was the successor to the Exchequer Court of Canada, which was set up in 1875 by the Liberal government of Prime Minister Alexander Mackenzie.
+That court was primarily a revenue court, to govern disputes over federal taxation, and also civil claims against the federal government.
+It was succeeded in 1971 by the Federal Court of Canada, with the two divisions, trial and appellate, and a much-expanded jurisdiction, to cover matters such as immigration, patents and copyrights, and judicial review of federal boards, commissions and agencies.
+The 2003 amendments split the Federal Court of Canada into the current Federal Court and Federal Court of Appeal.

-On October 24, 2008, the Federal Court was given its own armorial bearings by the Governor General, the third court in Canada to be given its own Coat of Arms – after the Court Martial Appeal Court of Canada and Ontario Superior Court of Justice.
+On October 24, 2008, the Federal Court was given its own armorial bearings by the Governor General, the third court in Canada to be given its own coat of arms – after the Court Martial Appeal Court of Canada and Ontario Superior Court of Justice.
 The coat of arms features a newly created fantastical creature, the winged sea caribou, as the supporters, representing the provision of justice on air, land and sea.